magnus-madsen/advprog/src/course-description.md

 *Logic Programming:*

-- The syntax of logic programs; fact and rules.
+- The syntax of logic programs; facts and rules.
 - Interpretations, Models, and Minimal Models.
 - Negation and its Challenges.
 - Stratified Negation.